hoppersroppers/courses/navySec.md

 Read this: [http://www.doncio.navy.mil/chips/ArticleDetails.aspx?id=3563](http://www.doncio.navy.mil/chips/ArticleDetails.aspx?id=3563)

 ---
-[//]: # (3,765,activities/page_765)
+[//]: # (3,853,activities/page_853)
 # ...
 ROPpers
-# Roppers

 While there was a chance you knew what Hopper's meant, it is very unlikely that you have had any idea what Roppers meant, mostly because it is a word we made up to define a group of people who ROP.
 And if you have never heard of ROP, or Return Oriented Programming before, and.... that is not just okay, that is expected, because why on earth would you have known about an obscure programming topic before this exact moment in time.
 To quote Wikipedia, "Return-oriented programming (ROP) is a computer security exploit technique that allows an attacker to execute code in the presence of security defenses such as non-executable memory (W xor X technique) and code signing by chaining together carefully chosen machine instruction sequences to get control of the stack..."

 Don't worry; none of that should have meant anything to you.
 That would have made zero sense to me when I was sitting where you are sitting.
-2 years into my journey, I would have understood about half of it.
-Today, I still have no idea what a W or X technique is because I copied that definition from Wikipedia.
+Two years into my journey, I would have understood about half of it.
+Now at least I know what all the words mean, but I rely on friends who know more than me if I have questions.

 While many other sites that attempt to teach this material assume you already know a great deal of knowledge, we take a different approach to make this challenging subject as approachable as possible.
 For all of the great resources out there, and all of the incredible pieces of training, nothing walks a complete beginner all the way through the process of developing a strong foundation in the fundamentals.
 Everyone wants to learn how to do stuff, but very quickly they realize that there is no way for them to learn everything.
 They?re not wrong, the vast and constantly expanding body of knowledge about this field makes it impossible for anyone to keep up.
 But what is most important for the beginner to realize is that with the proper knowledge of the fundamentals and a firm grasp on the hacker mentality, that irrepressible drive to learn and to do, nothing is too complex for them to learn if they put the time in.
-By managing new your high expectations of yourself, providing constant feedback on your progress, and bringing you into the community, this is designed to minimize dropout rate while providing the best first hundred hours of a cyber security education possible.
+By managing your high expectations of yourself, providing constant feedback on your progress, and bringing you into the community, this is designed to minimize dropout rate while providing the best first hundred hours of a cyber security education possible.

 ---
-[//]: # (3,766,activities/page_766)
+[//]: # (3,854,activities/page_854)
 # Core Tenets
-## Core Tenets

 ![alt text](https://news.yale.edu/sites/default/files/styles/horizontal_image/public/d6_files/YaleNews_hopper-grace.UNIVAC.102635875-CC_0.jpg?itok=4HL3ETlO "img3")

 This site is designed around a series of ideas that we think will make your experience as a learner as good as possible.